Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 Q2: My qualifications are from another country, will you accept them?

-A2: The International Qualifications Assessment Service (IQA) assesses international education credentials and compares educational standards in Canada.
-With an IQAS assessment, the hiring manager will be in a better position to make decisions related to international education credentials.
+Once the candidate/employee provides the IQAS assessment the hiring manager will be in a better position to make decisions related to international education credentials.

-Q3: What are the health care regulations or licensing in Alberta?
+Q3: What are the health care regulations or licenses in Alberta?

-A3: Alberta regulates a number of health-care professions.
-You will need to be licensed or registered with the Alberta regulatory college for your profession.
-A Regulatory Colleges directory is available from Alberta Health.
+A3: The province of Alberta regulates a number of health professions.
+If you are a healthcare professional wanting to work in our province, you need to be licensed or registered with the Alberta regulatory college or licensing body for your profession.
+A complete list of colleges and associations is available from Alberta Health.

 Q4: Where can I get information about living in Alberta?

 A4: There are many wonderful places to live in Alberta.
-Find useful resources and information on what it’s like to live in Alberta on the Government of Alberta’s website.
+Find useful resources and information on what it’s like to live here on the Government of Alberta’s website.
+If you would like to explore AHS Zone information about the community that you are considering applying in please visit our zones page.

 Q5: Where can I learn more about Immigrating to Canada?